A Warm Welcome to The Waterside Churches

 The Waterside Benefice

-As of 1st October 2021 our title for official purposes is The Waterside Benefice.
+As of 1st October 2021 our title for official purposes became The Waterside Benefice.
 We are in Powder Deanery and our Rural Dean is The Revd Marc Baker.
 The deanery chapter meet on a regular basis to discuss our churches and to celebrate what is happening in our own patches as well as finding ways of working more closely together.
 We continue to be known as The Waterside Churches in our daily lives: St Feock, St John and St Petroc (Devoran) and St Piran's.

 It is a time to look forward and to see where God is calling us to in the future.
 We are working together, to share knowledge, to support each other, to pray for one another and to include one another in our plans and activities.
 Each of the three parishes has its own identity and this will not be diluted by becoming a benefice.
 Each parish is keeping its own PCC and is represented by three members each on the JCC.